Advanced Human Bioscience

 |Replacing Course(s)||Not applicable|

-|Assumed Knowledge||HUBS1401 Human Bioscience or HUBS1406 Human Bioscience for Nursing & Midwifery|
+|Assumed Knowledge||HUBS1401 Human Biosciences or HUBS1406 Human Bioscience for Nursing & Midwifery|

 |Modes of Delivery||Flexible Delivery / Student Centred Learning|